 This Long-Range Capital Financial Plan report shows that the District can address all deferred maintenance and unmet capital needs as early as 2033.
-To achieve this ambitious goal, the District must commit to borrowing up to its statutory maximum level of debt service, which is 12% of general fund expenditures and to increase pay-as-you-go (or cash) funding for capital to an amount averaging roughly 4.8% or more of general fund expenditures.
-Additionally, the plan commits to prioritizing funding of existing unmet capital needs over any additional new capital projects.
+To achieve this ambitious goal, the District must commit to borrowing up to its statutory maximum level of debt service, which is 12% of general fund expenditures and to increase pay-as-you-go (or cash) funding for capital to an amount averaging roughly 4.5% or more of general fund expenditures.
+Additionally, to meet this timeline, the District must commit to prioritizing funding of existing unmet capital needs over any additional new capital projects.